 The lighthouse served as a guide for ships entering the harbor and played a role in WWII when the US Army occupied it as part of the East Coast Defense.

 Montauk Point Lighthouse is easily reachable by car.
 You can reach Montauk Point Lighthouse by taking the Long Island Expressway (I-495) to exit 70 and following NY Route 27 to the lighthouse.
 There is a parking area across the street from the lighthouse, with a fee of $8.
 You can also reach Montauk Point by bus from East Hampton (in the summer only).

 By Lyndsay from The Purposely Lost

-FDR’s papers, as well as other papers and artifacts from the New Deal and World War II, are housed in the museum.
+FDR’s papers and other papers and artifacts from the New Deal and World War II are housed in the museum.
 Visitors can look through collections of authentic documents, pictures, and personal artifacts, as well as the digital artifact collection.
-The Roosevelt farmhouse is also on the property and open for exploration to see how the wealthy 20th-century family lived.
+The Roosevelt farmhouse is also on the property and opens to explore how the wealthy 20th-century family lived.

 Boldt Castle, Thousand Islands

 An icon of the Thousand Islands, Boldt Castle on Heart Island was built as a gift from a man to his wife but has become one of New York’s most recognizable landmarks.
 The island and castle are open to the public with self-guided tours.
 You can explore the grounds and the castle, including the basement, main floors, and unfinished floors.
 For an extra fee, you can take a quick boat ride across the bay to the Yacht House and the antique boats it contains.

 George Boldt and his family purchased Hart Island (as it was previously called), and in 1900 construction began on Boldt Castle, which George designed as a gift for his wife, Louise.
 Tragedy hit when Louise unexpectedly passed away, and construction was halted.